argoproject/navis-documentcloud/README.md

 - `width` (integer): Width (in pixels) of the embed.
 If used, will implicitly set `responsive="false"`.
 - `responsive` (boolean): Use responsive layout, which dynamically adjusts width to fill content area.
 Defaults `true`.
 - `responsive_offset` (integer): Distance (in pixels) to vertically offset the viewer for some responsive embeds.
-- `default_page` (integer): Page number to have the document scroll to by default.
+- `page` (integer): Page number to have the document scroll to by default.
-- `default_note` (integer): ID of the note that the document should highlight by default.
+- `note` (integer): ID of the note that the document should highlight by default.
 - `notes` (boolean): Show/hide notes:
 - `search` (boolean): Hide or show search form.
 - `sidebar` (boolean): Hide or show sidebar.
 Defaults `false`.